crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 == Shortcode ==

-NextGEN Gallery 2.0 introduces our new Attach to Post interface, which means you never need to work with shortcodes again if you would prefer not too.
+NextGEN Gallery 2.x introduces our new Attach to Post interface, which means you never need to work with shortcodes again if you would prefer not too.

 If you do want to work with shortcodes, we've also introduce a new, more powerful, and more flexible shortcode system with NextGEN Gallery 2.0.

-**<a href="http://www.nextgen-gallery.com/nextgen-gallery-shortcodes">Learn About NextGEN Gallery 2.0 Shortcodes</a>**
+**<a href="https://www.imagely.com/docs/nextgen-gallery-shortcodes/">Learn About NextGEN Gallery Shortcodes</a>**

-Legacy shortcodes?
-For reference, we're also maintaining documentation on NextGEN Legacy shortcodes used in NextGEN 1.9.x and earlier. <a href="http://www.nextgen-gallery.com/shortcodes">See more on Legacy shortcodes</a>.

-For more information, feel free to visit the official website for the NextGEN Gallery <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a>.
+For more information, feel free to visit the official website for the NextGEN Gallery <a href="https://www.imagely.com/wordpress-gallery-plugin/" target="_blank">WordPress Gallery Plugin</a>.

 == Frequently Asked Questions ==

 = Why are my galleries not opening up in a lightbox after I move my site? =

 This is often due to the URL paths to the CSS and JavaScript files used by the Lightbox Effects not being changed to relevant addresses based on the new site.
-This article will help sort out this issue if that is the case: <a href="http://www.nextgen-gallery.com/galleries-opening-lightbox/" target="_blank">Why are my galleries not opening up in a lightbox?</a>.
+This article will help sort out this issue if that is the case: <a href="https://www.imagely.com/docs/galleries-opening-lightbox/" target="_blank">Why are my galleries not opening up in a lightbox?</a>.

 = Do you have documentation or tutorials? =

 Yes.
-See <a href="http://www.nextgen-gallery.com/help/" target="_blank">NextGEN Gallery Documentation</a>.
+See <a href="https://www.imagely.com/docs/nextgen-gallery/" target="_blank">NextGEN Gallery Documentation</a>.

 = Will NextGEN Gallery work with my theme? =